arivolispark/blog/README.md

 Conceptually, 'matrix multiplication' is a 'linear transformation of spaces'.

-Shear = if we shift vertically
+Shear mapping = if we shift vertically

 # Notes